Find Affordable College Courses

 Salt Lake City, UT

 Out of the 8 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Utah landed the # 4 spot on the list.
-Located in the midsize city of Salt Lake City, U of U is a public college with a very large student population.
+Located in the city of Salt Lake City, U of U is a public college with a fairly large student population.

-You’ll be in good company if you decide to attend University of Colorado Boulder.
-It ranked #5 on our 2023 Best Value Geological & Earth Sciences Doctor’s Degree Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Boulder, CU - Boulder is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Colorado Boulder.
+The school came in at #5 on this year’s Best Value Geological & Earth Sciences Doctor’s Degree Schools in the Rocky Mountains Region list.
+Located in the midsize city of Boulder, CU - Boulder is a public college with a very large student population.

 Out-of-state tuition fees for graduate students at CU - Boulder are $33,953 per year.